abxdnego/maks_tools/README.md

 You can also add the above snippets to a Maya shelf button for quick access.

 ## Notes

-- These tools are tested and only compatible with Maya 2025/2026.
+- Known Issue: There is currently a bug to resolve.
+Avoid running a script on the individual tool after loading the MainToolsWidget, if an error occurs, restart Maya and try running the preferred individual tool script again.
-- Avoid running individual tools after loading the main tools dialog, if an error occurs, restart Maya and try running the preferred script again.
+- These tools are tested and only compatible with Maya 2025/2026 as there are maya.cmds functions that are not available in earlier versions.
+No PySide2 version will be developed to ensure future-proofing and compatibility with modern Maya versions.